CommonGarden/Grow-IoT/README.md

 And that's it!
 Visit http://localhost:3000 with your browser of choice; you should now have the application running.

 ## Connecting devices (or virtual things)
-Create a new device (click the '+' button) and take note of the device `uuid` and `token`.
+Create a new device (click the '+' button) and create a device `uuid` and `token`.
 Then run (in a seperate terminal):

 ```bash
 node tests/test-grow-hub.js
 ```
-Paste in the `uuid` and `token` and presto!
+Paste in the `uuid` and `token` you created and presto!
 You've connected your first thing to Grow-IoT.

-You can find then component for this device in `imports/examples/GrowHub.jsx`.
+You can find then component for this device in `imports/things/GrowHub.jsx`.

 # Connecting sensors and actuators